theodor-semerdzhiev/FIAM2025/README.md

 # FIAM 2025 — Reverse Algo Submission
+This is the project that was submitted for the FIAM 2025 Hackathaon for our team Reverse Algo.
+This project got us **4th** place at FIAM.

 ## Overview
 Reverse Algo developed an ensemble trading architecture tailored for **small-cap equities**, integrating complementary signals that capture distinct dimensions of market behavior.